ancker010/mm/_pages/about.md

 title: "About"
 ---

 Hello, my name is Ryan Harden.
 If you've made it here, you probably already know that.
-I have lots of hobbies but this page will be mostly centered on technology and higher education related items.

 I've spent the entirety of my professional career in higher education, a nearly 8-year stint at the University of Illinois at Urbana/Champaign followed by another nearly 8-year stint at the University of Chicago after recently making a move to Internet2.